OpenLI-NZ/openli/doc/ProvisionerDoc.md

                            Authorization header will be associated with the target.

+All intercept types also support the following optional key-value elements:

+* `starttime`             -- do not intercept any traffic observed before this unix timestamp
+* `endtime`               -- do not intercept any traffic observed after this unix timestamp
+* `outputhandovers`       -- If set to "all", then both IRI and CCs will be produced by OpenLI for this intercept.
+                             If set to "irionly", then only IRIs will be produced by OpenLI for this intercept.
+                             If set to "cconly", then only CCs will be produced by OpenLI for this intercept.
+                             The default setting is "all".

 ### SIP Target Specifics

 OpenLI currently supports five approaches for associating a SIP session